How to Buy the Best Ham Radio Base Stations

 Kenwood TS-480HX HF Base Transceiver – Best For Highest Power Output

 Do you have a small fortune that you wish to spend on one of the best amateur base transceivers?
-If so, the Kenwood TS-480HX literally has your name on it.
+If so, the Kenwood TS-480HX has your name on it.

-One thing that I personally like about this radio is the amount of power that it holds within its compact size.
+One thing that I like about this radio is the amount of power that it holds within its compact size.

 This model boasts a power output of 200 watts which is twice as much as the most basic models.
 As I have explained in the buying guide, more power output translates to a wider coverage plus the ability to maintain a connection for longer even with changes in weather conditions.